 How much deposit will I need?

-The minimum deposit for a mortgage is 5%.
+The minimum amount needed for a mortgage deposit is 5%.
 However, the more you can save, the more favourable your mortgage rate will be.
 A 10% deposit would put you in a far stronger position and should be achievable if you are saving to buy a home with someone else – don’t forget to also budget for your moving costs; Stamp Duty Land Tax, valuation and legal fees!

 Review your finances

 Once you know how much you need to save, a thorough review of your finances could make all the difference.
 Make a simple list of all your outgoings including your; rent, insurance policies, energy bills, television, broadband, landline and mobile phone contract/s, and how much you are paying for them each month, and compare it with your monthly income, including your current earnings and any regular overtime payments and bonuses – this will give you a solid foundation to work from.